rapidsai/deployment/source/guides/azure/infiniband.md

 ```

 We expect the first case above to have much higher bandwidth than the second.
 If you happen to have both
-NVLink and IB connectivity, then you may limit to the specific transport by specifying `UCX_TLS`, e.g.:
+NVLink and InfiniBand connectivity, then you may limit to the specific transport by specifying `UCX_TLS`, e.g.:

 ```shell
 # NVLink (if available) or TCP